metatensor/metatensor/CONTRIBUTING.rst

 The documentation of equistore is written in reStructuredText (rst) and uses the `sphinx`_ documentation generator.
-In order to modify the documentation, first create a local version of the code your machine as described above.
+In order to modify the documentation, first create a local version of the code on your machine as described above.
 Then, you can build the documentation with:

 .. code-block:: bash

     tox -e docs

-You can visualise the local documentation with your favorite browser (here Mozilla Firefox is used)
+You can visualize the local documentation with your favorite browser (here Mozilla Firefox is used)

 .. code-block:: bash